Chunjee/graphicsearch.ahk/README.md

 ## GraphicSearch

-A fast, super powerful, and flexible alternative to AutoHotkey's ImageSearch
+A fast, super powerful, and flexible screen searching library for AHK

 ## What is it?